-- 4.3 The following documents are likely to be required: - information requirements outlined in pre-application advice; - existing and proposed floor plans; - existing and proposed elevation drawings; - existing and proposed roof plans; - existing and proposed layout plans, accurately showing the position of adjoining properties and their windows, as well as any provision or alteration of a vehicular access and hard surfaces; - for developments filling a gap between existing buildings, a street scene drawing(s), particularly where the development is visible from the public realm; - for major developments, topic-based plans showing hard and soft landscaping, facing materials for buildings, enclosures/boundary treatments and swept path drawings for refuse and service vehicles; - for developments including the construction of public and private spaces/property, a conveyancing plan showing land to be sold, land to be put forward for adoption (e.g. highways) and land to be transferred to a management company or trust (e.g. open spaces); - for major and minor developments; a planning statement; - for major developments; a statement of community involvement; - for major developments, a planning obligations statement; - for major developments, a topographical survey; - for major developments being delivered in phases, a phasing plan; - for major developments, a drawing schedule;
+- 4.3 The following documents are likely to be required: - information requirements outlined in pre-application advice; - existing and proposed floor plans; - existing and proposed elevation drawings; - existing and proposed roof plans; - existing and proposed layout plans, accurately showing the position of adjoining properties and their windows, as well as any provision or alteration of a vehicular access, parking spaces and hard surfaces; - a landscaping plan to show the approach to hard surfacing, boundary treatments, earthworks and planting proposals across the site, along with relevant sections and elevations as relevant; - for developments facing public realm and/or filling a gap between existing buildings, a street scene drawing(s), particularly where the development is visible from the public realm; - for major developments, topic-based plans showing hard and soft landscaping, facing materials for buildings, enclosures/boundary treatments and swept path drawings for refuse and service vehicles; - for developments including the construction of public and private spaces/property, a conveyancing plan showing land to be sold, land to be put forward for adoption (e.g. highways) and land to be transferred to a management company or trust (e.g. open spaces); - for major and minor developments; a planning statement; - for major developments; a statement of community involvement;